Adapting to the Australian Landscape: Building on Difficult Terrain

 Local Materials: Whenever possible, using locally sourced materials can reduce transportation costs and environmental impact while ensuring that the materials are well-suited to the local climate and conditions.

 Erosion Control: On sloping sites, erosion control is crucial to prevent soil loss and protect the structure.
-This can be achieved through the use of retaining walls, vegetation, and geotextiles that stabilize the soil.
+This can be achieved through the use of retaining walls, vegetation, and geotextiles that stabilise the soil.
 Planting native vegetation is particularly effective, as it helps bind the soil and complements the natural landscape.

 The Pole House, Fairhaven, Victoria: This iconic house, perched on a single concrete pole, is a perfect example of adapting to a challenging coastal site.
-The elevated design not only provides stunning ocean views but also protects the structure from erosion and coastal weather.
+The elevated design not only provides stunning ocean views but also protects the structure from erosion and seaside weather.

 Cliff House, Kangaroo Island, South Australia: This dramatic residence is built into the rocky cliffs of Kangaroo Island.
 The foundation is anchored directly into the rock, providing stability while allowing the home to blend with the rugged landscape.